 64% Voted in Favor of Keeping the City's Pit Bull BanUPDATE: November 24, Final Election Results

 Final election results have been posted for all three counties.
 The final results for Proposition 2D in Adams County shows a 60% to 40% margin in favor of keeping the pit bull ban (total votes 6,744).
 Arapahoe County, which contains the bulk of the Aurora voters, shows a 65% to 35% margin in favor of keeping the pit bull ban (total votes 92,747).
 Douglas County, with only a small numbe… [Read full blog post]

 Dog Mauling Victims Recount Brutal AttacksPlease click an image to play the video.
 From left: Robbie Nelson and Michael O'Neill.

 DogsBite.org - On the third day of Canine Victims Awareness Week, we have selected two powerful videos of adult men who survived a life-threatening dog attack.
 Robbie Nelson, 49, of Sydney, Australia had such severe chest injuries from the attack that arriving paramedics could see his heart through his wounds.
 Michael O'Neill of Nederland, Col… [Read full blog post]

-Vote No on Pit Bull Ballot Question, Proposition 2D
+Vote No on Pit Bull Ballot Question, Proposition 2DVote No on Proposition 2D

 Aurora, CO - On October 14, ballots will begin to be mailed to all registered voters in Aurora, Colorado.
 In a first ever general election vote, the public will be asked the following: "Shall the people of Aurora adopt an ordinance allowing pit bulls back into their city?"
 We urge residents of Aurora to vote no. The City of Aurora adopted a pit bull ban in 2005.
 Since this time, serious pit bull maulings ha… [Read full blog post]